kolitiri/fastapi-oidc-react/README.md

 * The FastApi application generates a one time auth-token using the ID of the user that it just created in the database
 * The FastApi application redirects the user's browser to the home page and passes the auth-token as a query parameter
 * The Frontend application retrieves the auth-token from the query params and speaks back to the FastApi application in order to exchange it for an access-token
-* The FastApi application receives the auth-token, checks whether it is valid and not expired, and if everything is find, it generates a HTTPOnly secure cookie that contains an access-token.
+* The FastApi application receives the auth-token, checks whether it is valid and not expired, and if everything is fine, it generates a HTTPOnly secure cookie that contains an access-token.
 * The FastApi application redirects the user's browser once more and attaches the HTTPOnly cookie
 * The Frontend application now has an HTTPOnly cookie that is passed down in every request made from the frontend to the backend.